Myoldmopar/cv/science.md

 permalink: /science/
 ---

-While my day to day life is heavily in producing software, my core education, and academic first love, is building science.
+While my day-to-day life is heavily in producing software, my core education, and academic first love, is building science.
 This pages covers some of my background and project highlights where I was able to utilize my building science credentials.

 <ul>